Ozziekins/SSD/assignment-3/README.md

 1. The interface _Handler_ is common for the concrete handlers.
 2. _BaseHandler_ is the concerete class that implements the interface _Handler_.
-3. Concrete decorator classes: _AuthenticationHandler_, _AuthorizationHandler_ and _ExistenceHandler_ which carry out their appropriate checks.
+3. Concrete decorator classes: _AuthenticationHandler_, _AuthorizationHandler_ and _ValidationHandler_ which carry out their appropriate checks.
 4. The class that has the main driver is the _TutorFinder_ class and creates the users which can perform requests that will go through all checks in our chain of responsibility.

 > Due to the fact that the focus of this assignment is behaviour and not creation or structure, we did not focus on the pattern used to create the users.
 This was covered in earlier assignments, and that is the reason for illustrating the users as simple boxes.